Eastbourne Borough bus service changes

 Run by Stagecoach with funding from ESCC.

-Commercial service provided by Stagecoach.
-The new evening service is funded by UK Government following ESCC’s successful bid for Bus Service Improvement Plan funding.
+Commercial service, provided by Stagecoach.
+Most of the improved evening service introduced in July 2023 is funded by UK Government until March 2026, following ESCC’s successful bid for Bus Service Improvement Plan funding.

 6,6A